rt/closure-compiler-kickstart/README.md

 Closure-Compiler-Kickstart
 ==========================

+> THIS IS VERY OLD, KEPT AS REFERENCE FROM AN POST I MADE A LONG TIME AGO. [http://www.techhui.com/profiles/blogs/staying-in-control-with-closure-compiler](http://www.techhui.com/profiles/blogs/staying-in-control-with-closure-compiler)

 As well as optimizing and obfusicating you code, the Closure Compiler keeps large code bases more maintainable by enforcing/warning you about types, interfaces, signatures, etc.  This project provides a lightweight environment to help you compile and debug your javascript projects/files with use of the Closure Compiler, without any dependency on the Closure Library.

 Enjoy a save / reload development style.
 When needed compile and even debug your compiled version via source maps.